RainboeStrykr/billgen-pro/README.md

 # 🧾 Billgen Pro - Professional Billing Made Simple

-A powerful Java Spring Boot invoice and receipt generator application for professional billing needs.

 ## 📱 About

-Billgen Pro is a comprehensive server-side billing application built with Spring Boot and Thymeleaf.
-It provides professional invoice and receipt generation with modern web application architecture and robust data persistence.
+Billgen Pro is a secure billing application built with Spring Boot and Thymeleaf for generating professional invoices and receipts.
+It features user authentication, data isolation, and BCrypt password protection.
+Users can easily create, manage, and export invoices or receipts as PDFs, with automatic tax calculations and real-time total updates.
+The Bootstrap-based responsive UI ensures a smooth and professional billing experience.

 ## ⚡️ Key Features